cmatskas/auth0demo/Readme.md

 > WARNING: You should avoid storing sensitive information like ClientSecret, API Keys etc in your `appsettings.json` because they are stored in **clear text**.
 You should use a service like [Azure KeyVault](https://cmatskas.com/securing-asp-net-core-application-settings-using-azure-key-vault/) to store and retrieve this data as needed.
 More info on using KeyVault can be found [here](https://docs.microsoft.com/en-us/azure/key-vault/key-vault-whatis).

-## 4. Add the Authentiction middleware
+## 4. Add the authentication middleware

 The setup for Auth0 is fairly straightforward.
 Comparing this to the Azure AD integration process, I found that Auth0 is much easier to work with.
 The code that adds the authentication middleware is provided below.
 The code needs to be added to the `Startup.cs` class: